ProofSuite/whitepaper/AMP_CRYPTO.md

 personnel, public relations, and the scaling of architecture.
 These are all expensive initiatives that will immediately begin implementation as soon as the token sale concludes.
-Proof seeks to align itself with the token holders by keeping half of the tokens and having half of the dividends go to the company as a primary source of revenue.
+Proof seeks to align itself with the token holders by keeping half of the tokens and having half of the rewardss go to the company as a primary source of revenue.
 This is also a mechanism for decentralizing even Proof’s revenue model.

 ## 5.1 Fiat-Crypto Seeding